 Adult Tonsillectomy

-Medically Reviewed by Dany Paul Baby, MD on February 22, 2023
+Medically Reviewed by Jabeen Begum, MD on February 13, 2024

 A tonsillectomy is surgery to have your tonsils removed.
-Children who have sore throats often or who snore might have their tonsils taken out.
-But tonsillectomies aren't just for kids.
-Adults can need them, too.
-It's done the same way in children and adults, but an adult's risks and recovery can be different.
+Children who often have sore throats or who snore might have their tonsils taken out.
+But adults sometimes need a tonsillectomy, too.
+The procedure's done the same way in kids and adults, but if you're an adult, the risks and recovery can be different.

-Your tonsils can be swollen or become infected.
-If you've ever had strep throat, you likely had an infection in your tonsils.
-Getting infections often can cause breathing problems or sore throats that don't go away.
+Like your lymph nodes, your tonsils are part of your immune system.
+They trap germs that get into your body through your mouth or nose.
+But sometimes, they can get swollen or become infected.
+If you've ever had strep throat, you probably had an infection in your tonsils.
+That can cause breathing problems or sore throats that don't go away.

-Reasons you might have your tonsils removed as an adult include:
+Reasons you might need to have your tonsils removed as an adult include:

-• Chronic throat infection, which is the most common reason.
-Adults who have the surgery usually have had several sore throats over 1 to 3 years or have had a sore throat and swollen tonsils caused by infection for at least 3 months.
-Your sore throat might get better with antibiotics, but it comes back as soon as you're done with the treatment.
+• Chronic (ongoing) throat infection.
+This is the most common reason.
+Adults who have a tonsillectomy usually have had several sore throats over 1 to 3 years or have had a sore throat and swollen tonsils caused by infection for at least 3 months.
+Your sore throat might get better with antibiotics, then come back as soon as you're done with the treatment.

-Your doctor will want to know about any medicines or supplements you take.
-This includes over-the-counter medications, such as aspirin, as well as herbs and vitamins.
+Before your tonsillectomy, your doctor will want to know about any medicines or supplements you take.
+This includes over-the-counter medications, such as aspirin, as well as any herbs and vitamins.

-Your doctor may tell you to stop taking certain medicines.
+Your doctor may tell you to stop taking certain medicines or supplements.
 For example, 2 weeks before surgery, you won’t be able to take:

 • Aspirin or any medicines that have aspirin